 Residence Hall Coordinator

-The Residence Hall Coordinator (RHC) is a live-in part-time staff member responsible for the direct oversight and supervision of designated buildings housing undergraduate students.
+The Residence Hall Coordinator (RHC) is a part-time, live-in staff member responsible for the direct oversight and supervision of designated buildings housing undergraduate students.

 - Co-supervises 15-19 undergraduate Resident Assistants (RAs) and/or office student staff.
 The RHC works with the Office of Campus and Residential Services to support the holistic development of students in a Catholic liberal arts tradition.